wmfs/tymly/packages/tymly-doc-generator/hugo-site/content/key-concepts/index.md

 ![A state machine containing two form-filling state tasks](/images/double-form-state-machine.png#center)

-In the State Machine illustrated above we have a couple of Task states (one for showing an order-form to a user and a second for showing a survey-form).
+In the illustration above we have a couple of Task states (one for showing an order-form to a user and a second for showing a survey-form).
 Though these states will be configured differently inside the State Machine JSON, they'll both be associated with a common `formFilling` __resource__.

 ![Yeoman logo](/images/yeoman.png#floatleft)
-As described below, Tymly is extended through a plugin mechanism which can supply new-and-exciting resources.
+As described below, Tymly is extended through a plugin mechanism which can supply new capabilities.
 Again, Yeoman is used to help get things started, the `yo tymly:resource` will scaffold a basic resource for you to hack around with.

 __Please see the [list of core resources](/reference/#list-of-state-resources) for more detailed information about the type of thing possible out-of-the-box with Tymly.__